Ethics in Management: 3 Approaches to Lead Better

 Winding road through a snowy mountain region

-Ethical management is a process
+Ethics in management are a process

 2. Try to Eliminate Its Occurrence